ianp/ianpdotorg/source/_posts/2012-04-18-category-counts-in-octopress.markdown

 - Command-Line Tips
 ---

-Here's a quick shell script to get the number of posts in each category for an [Octopress][OP] blog, just cat your `source/_posts` folder through the following one-liner:
+Here's a quick shell script to get the number of posts in each category for an [Octopress][O] blog, just cat your `source/_posts` folder through the following one-liner:

 ```sh
 sed -n '/^---/,/^---/p' |\